arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

 ### <a href="#functions" class="anchor" id="functions"><span class="octicon octicon-link"></span></a>Special functions

-To allow some features with lambdas and templates with 3.1.0 has been introduced several internal functions.
+To allow some features with lambdas and templates several internal functions have been introduced with 3.1.0.
 They have the same syntax:
 `$aw_function<args>{% raw %}{{{% endraw %}body{% raw %}}}{% endraw %}`.
 where args may be optional.
 If there are several args they should be comma separated.
 If you want to pass comma as arg use `$,`.
 If you want to use double